EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verification of a common preferred cipher suite (ECDH curve, HKDF, AEAD, Signature algorithm):

-   * U lists supported cipher suite in order of preference
+   * U lists supported cipher suites in order of preference

    * V verifies that the selected cipher suite is the first supported cipher suite